ezequielfn8/data-engineer-exercise/README.md

 # Data Engineer Applicant Exercise
-To be considered for a Data Engineer position at **CoverWallet**, you must successfully complete these steps.
+To be considered for a Data Engineer position at **Overactive**, you must successfully complete these steps.

 ## What is the exercise about?

+Brief.
+You will:
+1. Download data from a public API to a dabase of your choice.
+2. Create your own API to read the data from your database.
+3. Create a sql report.
+4. Automate your pipeline in the cloud.

 1. First of all, fork this repository to your GitHub account and clone your own repo to your laptop.
   * If you are not familiar with GitHub, please check this